codexguajil/Thesis-Code-Challenge/README.md

 # Thesis-Code-Challenge

 ## About
-This is my coding challenge result for the Thesis mini-challenge
+This is my coding challenge result for the Thesis mini-challenge.
+The page is fully responsive.

 ## Screenshots